-The climate simulated by the Fast Met Office UK Universities Simulator (FAMOUS:

-25 Smith et al., 2008) has been used to force two Global Vegetation Models (GVMs), namely the Sheffield DGVM (SDGVM) and aversion of the ORCHIDEE model able to simulate the wetland CH4 emissions, ORCHIDEE-WET (see Sect.
+The climate simulated by the Fast Met Office UK Universities Simulator (FAMOUS: Smith et al., 2008) has been used to force two global vegetation models (GVMs), namely the Sheffield DGVM (SDGVM) and aversion of the OR-CHIDEE model able to simulate the wetland CH4 emissions, ORCHIDEE-WET (see Sect.
 2.2).
-FAMOUS is a low-resolution version ($5^{\circ} \times 7.5^{\circ}$) of the UK Met Office's HadCM3 coupled general circulation model.
-Forced with boundary conditions relevant to the last glacial maximum (i.e. the orbital configuration, the atmospheric concentrations of major greenhouse gases,

-- the glaciation extent and the sea level) following the PMIP protocol (Braconnot et al., 2007, http://pmip2.lsce.ipsl.fr/), FAMOUS has been used to simulate two equilibrium climates representative of the PI and the LGM.
-In addition, starting from LGM conditions, freshwater forcing has been applied in the Atlantic Ocean in order to perturb the AMOC (Atlantic Meridional Overturning Circulation) and to simulate the space-time patterns of - climate during the simulated course of an idealized transient D-O event.
-During this idealized event, the Greenland temperature is characterized by a cold period (analogous to a Herinrich stadial, HS) then by a warm period (analogous to a Greenland Interstadial, GI).
+FAMOUS is a low-resolution version $(5^{\circ} \times 7.5^{\circ})$ of the UK Met Office's HadCM3 coupled general circulation model.
+FAMOUS has been used to simulate two equilibrium climates representative of the PI and the LGM.
+The boundary conditions relevant to the LGM are the 21 kyr orbital configuration, the atmospheric concentrations of major greenhouse gases, the glaciation extent and the sea level, and these follow the PMIP protocol (Braconnot et al., 2007, http://pmip2.lsce.ipsl.fr/).
+The LGM climate of FAMOUS (Fig. A1) bears many similarities to that simulated by HadCM3 (Singarayer and Valdes, 2010), with a global mean cooling of 4.6 °C, that is similar to HadCM3 and intermediate in the range of cooling magnitudes simulated with other coupled atmosphere-ocean GCMs analysed in PMIP2 (Braconnot et al., 2007).
+The simulated cooling is more intense over Greenland than in HadCM3, in better agreement with ice-core reconstructions.
+It also shows warming over the North Pacific and Alaska, the latter in reasonable agreement with terrestrial pollen-based mean annual temperature reconstructions (Bartlein et al., 2010).
+Over the tropics where proxy-based reconstructions are sparser, differences with HadCM3 are less pronounced, though regional differences in the patterns of the change in the ITCZ and hence precipitation are prominent, particularly in the eastern Pacific and South America.
+In addition to these two equilibrium simulations, starting from LGM conditions, freshwater forcing has been applied in the Atlantic Ocean in order to perturb the AMOC (Atlantic meridional overturning circulation) and to simulate the space/time patterns of climate during the simulated course of an idealized transient D-O event.
+During this idealized event, the Greenland temperature is characterized by a cold period (analogous to a Heinrich stadial, HS) then by a warm period (analogous to a Greenland interstadial, GI).
 The reader is referred to Sect.
 2.3 of Hopcroft et al. (2011) for a full description of the FAMOUS simulations and resulting climate.
-The imposed freshwater forcing, the - FAMOUS simulated AMOC and Greenland temperature are given in Fig. A1.
+The imposed freshwater forcing, the FAMOUS-simulated AMOC and Greenland temperature are given in Fig. A2.
 Hopcroft et al. (2011) also performed different simulations modifying the background climate from which the freshwater forcing is applied.
-Given the larger computational cost of the ORCHIDEE-WET model in comparison to SGDVM, we will use the outputs of only one FAMOUS climate simulation to force the GVMs: the D-O simulation with LGM back ground, i.e. the reference D-O simulation in Hopcroft et al. (2011). - 20 ground, i.e. the reference D-O simulation in Ho
+Given the larger computational cost of the ORCHIDEE-WET model in comparison to SDGVM, we will use the outputs of only one FAMOUS climate simulation to force the DGVMs: the D-O simulation with LGM background, i.e. the reference D-O simulation in Hopcroft et al. (2011).

-2.2 Wetland CH4 emissions models
+2.2 Wetland CH4 emission models

-SDGVM and ORCHIDEE-WET have been forced with FAMOUS climate output to simulate the wetland CH4 emissions during PI, LGM and over an idealized D-O event.
-SDGVM and ORCHIDEE-WET are two models of different complexity and, regard-25 ing wetland CH4 emissions, have been used for different time scales: paleo studies for SDGVM (Singarayer et al., 2011; Valdes et al., 2005) and studies over current (Bousquet et al., 2011; Ringeval et al., 2010) or future time period (Koven et al., 2011; Ringeval et al., 2011) for ORCHIDEE-WET.
+SDGVM and ORCHIDEE-WET have been forced with FA-MOUS climate output to simulate the wetland CH4 emissions during PI, LGM and over an idealized D-O event.
+SDGVM and ORCHIDEE-WET are two models of different complexity and, regarding wetland $CH_4$ emissions, have been used for different timescales: paleo-studies for SDGVM (Singarayer et al., 2011; Valdes et al., 2005) and studies over current (Bousquet et al., 2011; Ringeval et al., 2010) or future time period (Koven et al., 2011; Ringeval et al., 2011) for ORCHIDEE-WET.